Information for Leaseholders

 Condition of your home

 It is your responsibility to keep the property clean, tidy, and free from vermin and pests.
-Please contact your local council for removal of bulk items; some provide this collection service free of charge.
+Please contact your local authority Environmental Health Department for further advice.

 You must not cause any obstruction or fire hazard in common areas.
-You must not store personal possessions in any common areas such as stair wells or leave any rubbish there or on the estate.
+You must not store personal possessions in any common areas such as stairwells or leave any rubbish there or on the estate.
+Your local authority may provide a collection service for a small fee.

 Our access to your home